LudicMindStudio/RoadAheadTeamVault/Meetings/Untitled.md

 Any new thoughts on the project?

 ---
+**Conference**
+- Our project was loved!
+We had plenty of audience engagement!
+- Our vision and ambition was appreciated.
+Plenty of interest in our future.
+	- Fans who want to follow our progress!
+- Potential opportunity to get some studio experience
+- Anything I'm missing?
+---
 **Team Updates**
 - Our "pipeline" is finally starting to take shape!
 - A lot of education and role discovery has been taking place